Frequently Asked Questions (FAQ)

 6. Do you own the rights to these films?

 No, we do not claim ownership of the original films.
 We only create and share enhanced, colorized versions of public domain movies.
+Ownership rests with the public domain.

 7. What if someone claims copyright on your videos?